Journal Club

 • A Study of Neural Network Field Theories

-• Abstract: I will present a systematic exploration of field theories arising in Neural Networks, using a dual framework given by Neural Network parameters.
+• I will present a systematic exploration of field theories arising in Neural Networks, using a dual framework given by Neural Network parameters.
 The infinite width limit of NN architectures, combined with i.i.d. parameters, lead to Gaussian Processes in Neural Networks by the Central Limit Theorem (CLT), corresponding to generalized free field theories.
 Small and large violations of the CLT respectively lead to weakly coupled and non-perturbative non-Lagrangian field theories in Neural Networks.
-Non-Gaussianity, locality (via cluster decomposition), and symmetries of Neural Network field theories are examined via NN parameter space, without necessitating the knowledge of field theoretic actions.
-Thus, Neural Network field theories, in conjunction to this duality via parameters, may have potential implications for Physics and Machine Learning both.
+Non-Gaussianity, locality (via cluster decomposition), and symmetries can be specified by corresponding field theory terms.
+We identify scaling laws with parameters and identify ‘critical regimes’ in parameter space that mimic transitions from trivial to nontrivial theories in physics.